replicatedhq/replicated-docs/docs/reference/custom-resource-lintconfig.md

 The linter runs automatically against releases that you create in the Replicated vendor portal, and displays any error or warning messages in the vendor portal UI.

 The linter rules have default levels that can be overwritten.
 You can configure custom levels by adding a LintConfig manifest file (`kind: LintConfig`) to the release.
 Specify the rule name and level you want the rule to have.
 Rules that are not included in the LintConfig manifest file keep their default level.
-For information about linting rules and their default levels, see [Linter Rules](#linter-rules).
+For information about linter rules and their default levels, see [Linter Rules](#linter-rules).

 The supported levels are: